 The system administrator has the ability to define what bind points will be included automatically inside each container.
 The bind paths are locations on the host’s root file system which should also be visible within the container.

 Some of the bind paths are automatically derived (e.g. a user’s home directory) and some are statically defined (e.g.

 If the system administrator has enabled user control of binds, you will be able to request your own bind points within your container.

 To mount a bind path inside the container, a bind point must be defined within the container.
-The bind point is a target location entity to which the actual directory or file can be bound to.
+The bind point is a directory within the container that Singularity can use to bind a directory on the host system.
 This means that if you want to bind to a point within the container such as

 /global, that directory must already exist within the container.